New class of naked singularities and their observational signatures: Formulation, junction conditions, and the initial data

-In the previous section we saw that for a collapse process starting from a homogeneous FLRW solution, an inhomogeneous dust collapse is ruled out.
-However, we will now see that if isotropic or anisotropic pressure is generated during collapse, then the situation becomes more interesting.
-In what follows, in the spirit of the previous section, we will smoothly match the closed FLRW metric as given in Eq.(\ref{FLRWMetric}), with a generalized collapsing metric that is of the non-dust (ND) type of Eq~(\ref{genmetric}) on a space-like hypersurface (see fig.~(\ref{hypersurfaces})).
-For convenience, we reproduce them here again :

-First we describe the general case of matching where the pressure generated during collapse is anisotropic and in the next case we specifically work out the problem where the generated pressure remains isotropic.
-The scaling relation as given in Eq.~(\ref{scaling}) holds in the contracting phase, where $R(r,t_{\max})= r a_{\rm max}$ obtained by matching the two different metrics at the junction.
-For smooth matching on the space-like hyper-surface $\phi= t-t_{\rm max}=0$, we first match the induced metrics on both side of this hypersurface from the metrics of Eq.~(\ref{both}).
-From the matching of the metric on both sides it is clear that the initial value of $\nu(r,t)$, $f(r,t)$ and $G(r,t)$ at $t_{\rm max}$ should be
+For smooth matching on the space-like hyper-surface $\phi= t-t_{\rm max}=0$, we first match the induced metrics on both side of this hyper-surface.
+This is seen to imply that the initial values of $\nu(r,t)$, $f(r,t)$ and $G(r,t)$ at $t_{\rm max}$ should be

-Now, as in the case considered in the previous subsection, we will require that the extrinsic curvature due to the metric for $ds_+^2$ of Eq.(\ref{both}) should vanish at the matching surface, at $t=t_{\rm max}$.
+It can be checked that the extrinsic curvature components arising on a space-like hyper-surface from the FLRW metric are all proportional to ${\dot a}$ and thus vanish at $t=t_{\rm max}$.
+Hence, we will also require that the extrinsic curvatures due to the metric for $ds_+^2$ of \eqn{both} should vanish at this matching surface.
 To glean insight into this set of constraint, we first record the expressions for the components,